 – you are reading this for a loved one who does not believe a problem exists

-If you are in the third category, we strongly encourage you to meet with a counselor to see what options are available to you to help your loved one.
+For those how are reading this for a loved one, we strongly encourage you to meet with a counselor to see what options are available to you to help your loved one and yourself.
 This is a very difficult role to be in but your choices may prove life-saving to the one experiencing the problem, and a tremendous benefit to other family members.

 Call our client relationship coordinator to learn more about how we can help.